 How civil society and local voices will be heard throughout this process is still to be determined.
 This will be critical for the decisions and steps taken during the GlaSS to be representative of the whole of society.
 Without diverse voices being heard and integrated, the GlaSS will remain an empty exercise.

-This webinar will welcome the commentary of the UK and Egypt COP presidencies, before exploring the views of panellists on the priorities and processes that can ensure the GlaSS, and ultimately the GGA, to be most inclusive.
-This will be followed by a question-and-answer session during which participants can share their thoughts and questions with the panel.
+This webinar welcomed the commentary of the UK and Egypt COP presidencies, before exploring the views of panellists on the priorities and processes that can ensure the GlaSS, and ultimately the GGA, to be most inclusive.
+This was followed by a question-and-answer session during which participants shared their thoughts and questions with the panel.

 About the speakers

-- Mariam Allam, climate adaptation negotiator for the incoming COP27 presidency, and Morgane Chiocchia, climate adaptation negotiator for the outgoing COP26 UK presidency, will provide a commentary framing the webinar.
+• Mariam Allam, climate adaptation negotiator for the incoming COP27 presidency, and Morgane Chiocchia, climate adaptation negotiator for the outgoing COP26 UK presidency, provided a commentary framing the webinar.

-- The webinar will be moderated by Emilie Beauchamp, senior researcher working on monitoring, evaluation and learning of adaptation at IIED.
+• The webinar was moderated by Emilie Beauchamp, senior researcher working on monitoring, evaluation and learning of adaptation at IIED.

 IIED events newsletter